SimmonsRitchie/image_based_pdf_converter/readme.md

 #### Image-based PDF converter

-A python program to convert scanned/image-based PDFs into text using OCR.
+A python program to convert scanned/image-based files into text files using Tesseract OCR.

 It first converts each page in a PDF into an image and then uses pytesseract to convert any text into a .txt file.
 Large files are broken into chunks.